-Antoinette heard the key turn in the old door and even though her father had taken the lantern, she could see her brother waiting in the corner of the room.
+Antoinette heard the key turn in the old door and even though her father had taken the lantern, she thought she could see her brother waiting in the corner of the room.

-Eight more paces and a left turn would bring him to the stairs, a right turn, then nine paces to his cabinet de consultation, the clinic rooms that had been his fathers before him.
-The next landing lead to the room Marie-Louise’s orphaned children shared with their nanny.
+Eight paces and a left turn would bring him to the stairs, a right turn, then nine paces to his cabinet de consultation, the clinic rooms that had been his fathers before him.
+The next landing led to the room Marie-Louise’s orphaned children shared with their nanny.

 My heart is…breaking, he thought.